Hyva Checkout Frontend API Overview

 For complete documentation on evaluation result types and backend implementation, see the Evaluation API documentation.

-During page rendering or Ajax updates, the evaluation result is serialized and sent to the browser.
-The Frontend API receives this data structure containing the validation name, failure handling instructions, and execution parameters.
+During page rendering or Ajax updates, the evaluation result is serialized to JSON and sent to the browser.
+The JSON payload contains the validator name, failure handling instructions, and execution parameters.

 {